CirclesUBI/circles-helm/charts/pathfinder-rpc-server/README.md

 | [pathfinder-proxy](https://github.com/CirclesUBI/pathfinder-proxy)       | pathfinder-proxy      | Maintains statistics, load balances and filters requests to the 'pathfinder2'            |

+### Pre-requisities

+Create the following secrets in your cluster:
+    - blockchain-indexer-connection-string: connection string for the indexer to the db
+    - pathfinder-updater-connection-string: connection string for the pathfinder to the db
+    - indexer-db-secret: `password` for the `doadmin` user and `postgres-password`  for the `postgres` user

+Manage your secrets with your prefered tool.

 ### Currents caveats and usage

 #### Caveats